alexlobera/leanjs_OLD_NX/src/pages/bootcamp-landing-content/react-redux-training-barcelona.md

     ecosystem with our accelerated learning format.
-  - Our coach head coach Alex Lobera is a Barcelona native and our React Native Specialist Horacio works from Barcelona and runs the popular JavaScript Barcelona meetup.
+  - Our coach head coach Alex Lobera is a Barcelona native and our React Native Specialist Horacio works from Barcelona and runs the popular JavaScript Barcelona Meetup.
-  - Check out the 3 minute video on the left to get a feel for our bootcamps and here what some of our previous students think about the experience :-)
+  - Check out the 3 minute video on the left to get a feel for our bootcamps and hear what some of our previous students think about the experience :-)
 ---